-Restaurant software company (NYSE:OLO) reported strong growth in the Q3 FY2021 earnings announcement, with revenue up 35.9% year on year to $37.3 million.
-Guidance for next quarter's revenue was $39 million at the midpoint, 5.45% above the average of analyst estimates.
-Olo made a GAAP loss of $11.3 million, down on its profit of $5.1 million, in the same quarter last year.
+Restaurant software company (NYSE:OLO) reported results ahead of analyst expectations in the Q1 FY2022 quarter, with revenue up 18.3% year on year to $42.7 million.
+The company expects that next quarter's revenue would be around $45.7 million, which is the midpoint of the guidance range.
+That was in roughly line with analyst expectations.
+Olo made a GAAP loss of $11.5 million, improving on its loss of $26.4 million, in the same quarter last year.

 Founded by Noah Glass, who wanted to get a cup of coffee faster on his way to work, Olo (NYSE:OLO) provides restaurants and food retailers with software to manage food orders and delivery.